BizTalk Migration Services

 BizTalk replacement is not a single-platform decision.
 The right path depends on integration complexity, message patterns, latency requirements, system dependencies, security needs, governance requirements, and how the integration should operate after migration. i3solutions evaluates the current BizTalk environment before recommending the Microsoft platform or architecture best suited to each workload.

-Governance, Security and Trust in BizTalk Migration
+Governance, Security & Trust in BizTalk Migration

 For enterprise and regulated organizations, BizTalk migration decisions affect sensitive data flows, partner connections, APIs, system access, message retention, audit evidence, and long-term integration ownership.
 Governance and security should not be treated as final checklist items after replacement work is complete.

-• Audit evidence and traceability.
 Enterprise IT leaders need to explain what integrations were replaced, what changed, where messages flow, how failures are handled, and who owns the new integration environment. i3solutions produces documentation that supports internal governance, support readiness, and audit-facing review.

 Complex BizTalk Migration Challenges We Handle